;

 The Fujitsu XLTH sets the performance benchmark for cold-climate ductless systems.
 Its enhanced vapor injection (EVI) compressor maintains 95% rated capacity at 5 °F — meaning a 12K BTU unit still delivers 11,400 BTU when it's 5 °F outside.
 The minimum operating temperature of −15 °F is the lowest of any widely available residential mini split.

-Key specs: Available in 9K, 12K, 15K, and 18K BTU single-zone configurations.
+Key specs: Models include the 9/12/15RLS3H series and the newer KZAH1 line (e.g., ASUH12KZAS / AOUH12KZAH1).
 R-32 refrigerant.
 19 dB indoor noise level.
-10-year compressor warranty, 5-year parts.
+Warranty: 7-yr compressor / 5-yr parts out-of-box; 10-yr / 10-yr with online registration; 12-yr / 12-yr through a Fujitsu Elite contractor.
 Base pan heater standard on all outdoor units.
 Intelligent demand defrost with coil temperature sensors.
+(Source: fujitsugeneral.com.)

 Real-World Example — Stowe, VT (Zone 6): The Larson family installed three Fujitsu XLTH 12K units in their 1,600 sq ft home — one per floor plus one in the master bedroom.
 During a −12 °F night in January 2026, all units maintained 68 °F without backup heat.
 Combined January electric bill for heating: $148.
 Previous propane cost for January: $420.